kailash-manasarovar/statement/docs/crimes/hypno-tech.md

 1. People online are quite often a little high, after work, after dinner; especially target markets like porn-addicts or the middle-classes.
 1. Targets for porn, honey-trapping, and sexual exploitation *ideally* have a sexual/relationship trauma history which can be utilized to control them.
 1. If not, gangs can create this (Dave Porter).
+1. Oh, I forgot, one MAJOR element probably assumed to be had by all to greater or lesser degree is *shame*.
+1. With no *shame* to pick out, they have to think of ways to get the target really high.

 ### Targets filtered into buckets for specific triggering